open-cluster-management-io/enhancements/enhancements/sig-policy/54-core-policy-module/README.md

 As a creator of a new policy controller, I can focus on my controller's specialized detection of violations, and rely on common implementations of functions in order to interact with the policy framework.
+For example, the reporting of compliance through events should not require a new implementation.

 #### Story 3